| |

 Incas, for instance, I think, we'd have racks and racks of Inca

-romances in bookstores all over the country, and Warner Forever
+romances in bookstores all over the country.

-days.
-When we were little, my sister and I used to play "Little
+and I used to play "Little House on the Prairie"we

-House on the Prairie"we religiously adhered to the "schedule"
+religiously adhered to the "schedule" outlined in the

 If you've made it this far and you're dying to know more JAL trivia,